OmarShehata/glitchmultiplayer/GlitchGuide.md

 Go to [https://glitch.com/edit/#!/wide-recess](https://glitch.com/edit/#!/wide-recess) to access the initial project.

-Click **Show** to test it out.
+Click **Show** (top left) to test it out.
 W or UP to move towards the mouse.
 Click to shoot.
 This is a basic functional single player game.
 Your job is to implement the multiplayer part!

 Just to become familiar with the game's code, try your hand at some of these tasks in **index.html**: